 Amortisation of intangible assets is calculated to write off the cost of the intangible assets on a straight line basis over the estimated useful lives.
-The useful lives of internally generated software are between 3 and 5 years in general except for core banking applications with useful life of 10 years.
+The useful lives of purchased software and internally generated software are between 3 and 5 years in general except for core banking applications with useful life of between 3 and 10 years.
 Intangible assets are subject to impairment review if there are events or changes in circumstances which indicate that the carrying amount may not be recoverable.